tgc-utn/tgc-monogame-samples/docs/install/install.md

 # Install

-The samples are test in:
+The samples where tested in:

 - macOS Ventura.
 - Windows 10/11.